We Go The Extra Distance For Our Clients

 Personal Injury Claims vs. Catastrophic Injury Claims

 It’s important to remember that while personal injury cases and catastrophic injury cases are similar, they have clear differences.
 Both types of cases fall under general personal injury law, but they differ in injury severity, case value, and recovery time.
-Below, our Atlanta catastrophic injury attorneys explain more.
+Below, our Sandy Springs catastrophic injury attorneys explain more.

 The first and more important distinction between the two types of civil cases is that personal injuries are not as severe as catastrophic injuries.
 The average personal injury case involves injuries that are definitely physically, emotionally, and financially devastating, but they typically don’t result in lifelong impairment.
 Meanwhile, catastrophic injuries are those that permanently debilitate the victim in some way.
 Oftentimes, catastrophic injury victims have to receive constant medical attention for the rest of their lives, while personal injury victims can go back to their normal lives once they’re healed.